QuickLogic-Corp/qorc-sdk/docs/guide-generic-doc.rst

     .. contents::

   is itself enough to create a table of contents automatically using the headers in the page!

+  This is also used in the current document.

 - Use inline code markup to make it simpler to indicate a command in the explanation